 More specifically, it develops professional and live learning opportunities for current students and graduates through an on-going series of projects that involve students, staff and external partners working together (authentic learning).

-To take an example: i(Slide: 6)
+To take an example: in September 2015, NEPN was approached by Sunderland Museum and Winter Gardens to become a project partner in delivering an engagement and learning programme to run alongside their showing of an NPG touring exhibition Picture the Poet.

+(Slide: 6)

+We were able to commission two photographers from the network to work with libraries, schools and creative writing organisations during the run of the exhibition

+(Slide: 7)

+This is NEPN working as a development agency, fostering links between photographers in the network and other arts organisations.

-(Slide: 7)(Slide: 8)
+(Slide: 8)

-Genres of Photography is a first year first semester module.
+At the same time, we were able to integrate opportunities from this partnership directly into curriculum.
+For instance, Genres of Photography is a first year first semester module.
 We think of this module (PVD 121) as one in which students learn to become students; the pedagogical model is one of process and exchange rather than transmission.
-To help achieve this, we offer opportunities to become involved in the community of practice that is NEPNerecase(Slide: 9)
+To help achieve this, we offer opportunities to become involved in the community of practice that is NEPN.
+In this instance, students were asked to produce a photographic project responding to the work of any one of the poets featured in the exhibition.
+Selected examples of the work in turn were included on the Picture the Poet website, along with short audio interviews with students talking about their approach to the brief.
+So, in this case, the existing cultural partnership between NEPN and Sunderland Museum and Winter Gardens led to innovations in curriculum design for a first year module (PVD 121), which in turn led to students having their work selected for inclusion on the project website of a national institution.

+(Slide: 9)

 Rationale

-The rationale stems from pedagogical approaches (or ‘signature pedagogies’ to use some jargon) that aim to engage students and graduates in communities of practice, in ways that help build the confidence of students as active cultural participants, as consumers as well as producers.
+The rationale for such meshing of opportunities stems from pedagogical approaches (or ‘signature pedagogies’ to use some jargon) that aim to engage students and graduates in communities of practice, in ways that help build the confidence of students as active cultural participants, as consumers as well as producers.

 We also believe that enhancing such opportunities for ‘live’ engagement is particularly important for students who are sometimes resistant to more traditional academic modes of learning (who don’t always respond to the traditional classroom or lecture context).
 It is also a means of encouraging students to develop ownership of the need to learn.